XIII (2020 video game)

-XIII is a first-person shooter video game developed by Maltese studio PlayMagic and published by Microids for PlayStation 4, Windows, and Xbox One in November 2020.
-The Nintendo Switch version of the game was released in September 2022.
-The PlayStation 5 and the Xbox Series X/S version of the game was released in September 13, 2022.
+XIII is a first-person shooter game developed by PlayMagic and published by Microids.
 It is a remake of the 2003 video game of the same name.
+The game was released for PlayStation 4, Windows, and Xbox One in November 2020.
+Updated versions for Nintendo Switch, PlayStation 5, and Xbox Series X/S were released in September 2022.

-The game received negative reviews from critics and players.
+XIII received negative reviews from critics and players.
 It was criticized for its changes to the art style, game design differences from the original, and the game's numerous technical and audio issues.
-Microids issued an apology for the game's technical issues on launch and in June 2022 announced that a major new update for the game, this time under the development of Tower Five that aims to improve the remake's quality, would be released in September 2022.
+Microids issued an apology for the game's technical issues on launch and later released a major new update for the game in September 2022, this time developed by Tower Five, in an effort to improve the remake's quality.

 Plot

-Development
+Development and release

-The remake of the original 2003 video game was announced on April 18, 2019 with PlayMagic developing the game and Microids publishing the game for Microsoft Windows, Nintendo Switch, PlayStation 4 and Xbox One.
-The game was originally scheduled for release on November 13, until it was delayed to 2020 for further development.
-In June 2020, the game was announced to be scheduled for release on November 10, 2020 for Windows, PlayStation 4 and Xbox One.
-In October 2020, it was announced that the port of the game for Nintendo Switch was delayed to 2021.
+The remake of XIII was announced on April 18, 2019, with PlayMagic developing the game and Microids publishing it for Nintendo Switch, PlayStation 4, Windows, and Xbox One.
+The game was originally scheduled to release on November 13, until it was delayed to 2020 for further development.
+In June 2020, it was announced that the game would release for PlayStation 4, Windows, and Xbox One on November 10.
+In October 2020, it was announced that the Nintendo Switch version was delayed to 2021.

 The original plan was to remaster the game using original assets and Unity plug-ins.
 Unfortunately, the original source code was deemed lost and the 2003 version was running in an extremely outdated game engine.
-Therefore, the team had no choice but to redo the entire game from scratch, which means hiring new staff and extending the release date to remake the levels, assets, cutscenes, and animations.
+Therefore, the team had no choice but to redo the entire game from scratch, which required the team to hire new staff and extend development to remake the levels, assets, cutscenes, and animations.